sanjion/Arxiv-tracker/README_EN.md

   - Fixed a bug that **could send duplicate emails**; added Actions **concurrency guard** and a **manual-send toggle**.
   - Introduced **auto pagination** to avoid reusing the same batch.
 - **2025-08-22**: First public release (search → summarize/translate → email/web).
+- **2025-09-15**: Add code link completion.
+First, crawl the GitHub/Code link from the comments/summary/arXiv page; If it is still missing, you can scan the PDF homepage to try to identify the link and alleviate the problem of "incomplete display of GitHub code".

 ---